jose-ambrosioo/system_administration_using_linux/README.md

 # system_administration_using_linux
 (LINUX (RED HAT ENTERPRISE, CENTOS, UBUNTU) | WINDOWS)

-Implemented an easily scalable network infrastructure based on business volume.
+Designed and implemented a 100% Open Source Linux network infrastructure for a company that was easily scalable based on business volume.
 Configured the following services: IP, FTP, YUM, HTTP, DNS, NIS, DHCP, NFSv4, Samba, and openLAD.

 **Introduction**